-Then, to recover the representation of $m_0$ (associated with $z_0$) we just need to expressed $m_s$ or $-m_s$ as $Q(x,y)$.
-This simple modification of Algorithm \ref{DivAlgI} will provide proper representations $Q(x,y)$ of $\pm m$ for some forms $Q$ with discriminant $\Delta>0$ and $H(\Delta)=1$ (see \cite{Disc_Real_Quad_Field_NarrowClassNo1}).
+where Then, to recover the representation of $m_0$ (associated with $z_0$) we just need to express $m_s$ or $-m_s$ as $Q(x,y)$.
+This simple modification of Algorithm \ref{DivAlgI} will provide proper representations $Q(x,y)$ of $\pm m$ for some forms $Q$ with discriminant $\Delta>0$ and $H(\Delta)=1$; see \cite{Disc_Real_Quad_Field_NarrowClassNo1}.
 The following two examples illustrate this idea.
-Recall the condition of the while loop is now $z_s\ne0$.
+Recall that the condition of the ``while'' loop is now $z_s\ne0$.

 For the ring $\Z[(1+\sqrt{17})/2]$ the form is $x^2+xy-4y^2$.
 Take $m_0=3064$ and $z_0=564$.
 Noticing $3064\cdot 104=564^2+564-4$, the division gives

 Thus, we have $s=3$, $m_3=2$ and $(q_3,q_2,q_1)=(5,2,3)$.
 From this we recover the continuant representation of $m_0\cdot 2=6128$